nocapro/scn-ts-core/docs/repomix.md

 import { getPathResolver } from './utils/tsconfig';
 import { resolveGraph } from './graph-resolver';
 import { logger } from './logger';
+import { initializeTokenizer as initTokenizer, countTokens as countTokensInternal } from './tokenizer';

 /**
  * Public API to initialize the parser.
 Must be called before any other APIs.
  */
 export const initializeParser = (options: ParserInitOptions): Promise<void> => init(options);

+/**
+ * Initializes the tokenizer.
+Call this for consistency, although `countTokens` will auto-initialize.
+ * It's a synchronous and lightweight operation.
+ */
+export const initializeTokenizer = (): boolean => initTokenizer();

 // Types for web demo
 export type { ParserInitOptions, SourceFile, LogLevel, InputFile, TsConfig, ScnTsConfig, AnalyzeProjectOptions, LogHandler, FormattingOptions, CodeSymbol, SymbolKind } from './types';